Daph1986/postfly_jouw_online_drukkerij/README.md

 ### Other
 1. [Luchidchart](https://www.lucidchart.com/pages/) to create the Django diagram model.
 2. [Tinypng](https://tinypng.com/) to resize the wireframe png's.
+3. [Django Secret Key Generator](https://miniwebtool.com/django-secret-key-generator/) to get a new secret key for Django

 <!-- 3. [cdnjs](https://cdnjs.com/) to get the fontawesome cdn from.
 6. [WebAIM](https://webaim.org/resources/contrastchecker/) used for checking contrasts on the site. -->

 ### Acknowledgements
 - My mentor from Code Institute, thank you Narender for your time and guidance.
 - My husband, thank you Django for taking more care of our son so I can work on my education, and thank you for your patience and guidance in the time I had a lot of mental breakdowns.
 - Special thanks to CI former students Aukje van der Wal and Django Heimgartner whose projects Dark Luna and Silkscreenservice learnt me a lot.